aloysb/auth-session/README.md

 See the open API spec for more information in the `/api/openapi.yaml` file.

+## Configuration

+The configuration is done via environment variables:
+- `DATABASE_URL` - The database connection string.
+Currently only SQLite is supported
+- `DATABASE_TYPE` - The database type, defaults to `sqlite`.
+Currently only `sqlite` is supported

 ## Limitations

 - The authentication has to be handled by the client at this stage, this library is purely a session manager.